play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 Now, that all three services are up, access the web interface by [clicking the Link Extractor](/){:data-term=".term1"}{:data-port="80"}.
 There should be no visual difference from the previous step.
 However, if you extract links from a page with a lot of links, the first time it should take longer, but the successive attempts to the same page should return the response fairly quickly.
-To check whether or not the Redis service is being used, we use `docker-compose exec` followed by the `redis` service name and the Redis CLI's [Monitor](https://redis.io/commands/monitor) command:
+To check whether or not the Redis service is being utilized, we can use `docker-compose exec` followed by the `redis` service name and the Redis CLI's [monitor](https://redis.io/commands/monitor) command:

 ```.term1
 docker-compose exec redis redis-cli monitor